tesf0053/Custom-CSS-Framework/README.md

 ## Installation

-To get started with the Custom CSS Framework, follow these steps:
+To get started with our Custom CSS Framework, we follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to our local machine:

    ```bash
    git clone https://github.com/tesf0053/Custom-CSS-Framework.git